-- occupancy (the probability of presence) was described by a generalized linear mixed model with a logit link; - occupancy varied with season; - occupancy varied randomly with site and site within year; - the effect of year on occupancy was autoregressive with a lag of one year and varied with flow regime; - sites were closed (i.e., the species is present or absent at a site for all sessions within a particular season of a year), which was assessed through estimates of site fidelity (Section 2.2.6); and - observed presence was described by a Bernoulli distribution, given occupancy.
+- occupancy (the probability of presence) was described by a generalized linear mixed model with a logit link; - occupancy varied with season; - occupancy varied randomly with site and site within year; - the effect of year on occupancy was autoregressive with a lag of one year and varied with flow regime; - sites were closed (i.e., the species is present or absent at a site for all sessions within a particular season of a year), which was assessed through estimates of site fidelity (Section 2.2.7); and - observed presence was described by a Bernoulli distribution, given occupancy.

 Species richness was estimated by summing the estimated occupancies for all species that had estimates of occupancy.
 In contrast to the traditional calculation of species richness that simply counts the number of species observed, this method excluded species that were very infrequently encountered, or nearly always encountered as they provide no information on inter-annual variation in species presence due to dam operations and in the case of very rarely encountered species add additional uncertainty.
 Mountain Whitefish, Bull Trout, and sucker species were not included because they were nearly always encountered.
-Very rarely encountered species, such as Cutthroat Trout (Oncorhynchus clarkii) and White Sturgeon, were not included in estimates of richness based on the assumption that these species were always present at some unknown low density, and whether or not they were detected in a given year was due to chance, and not reflective of true presence or absence in the study area.
+Very rarely encountered species, such as Cutthroat Trout (Oncorhynchus clarkii) and White Sturgeon, were not included in estimates of richness as the data provided little to no information on changes in their occupancy through time.

 The traditional measure of species richness calculated as the number of species observed is based on the unrealistic assumptions that detection probability of each species is 100% and that detection probability does not change over time (Boulinier et al. 1998; Gotelli and Colwell 2001).
 Therefore, the number of species may not be a reliable indicator of richness over time, because it may fluctuate due to changes in detection probability or chance encounters with rare species.
 The method used in this study takes into account varying detection probabilities over time.
 Although the method used in this study resulted in lower estimates of richness (compared to the number of species), results were a robust index of richness that could be compared against flow regime changes.
 As species introductions or extirpations likely did not occur in the study area during the monitoring period, this method provides a more reliable method of evaluating changes in species richness in the fish community in the study area.
 Similar methods of using estimates of species occupancy to calculate species richness have previously been used to model richness of plant communities (Gelfand et al. 2005) and birds (Kery and Royle 2008).
 The estimates of species richness in this study should not be interpreted as the total number of species present in the study area, but can be considered an indicator of changes in the number of species at typical sites in the study area over time.